soumyadipdas37/finescoop.github.io/source/_posts/extinction_rebellion_demonstrations_get_underway_across_the_country_after_group_promised_bedlam.md

-Shocking moment Russian Su-27 crosses in front of US B-52 Russian war planes get unnervingly close to American B-52 'Illegal rave' in Banwen South Wales sees crowds dancing in field Black Panther star Chadwick Boseman dies after battle with cancer Bystander films person being shot dead during Portland protests Impressive duck flies 60mph on the motorway with traffic French director colourises footage of a Victorian seaside Dozens of caravans parked on field for Wellingborough horse fair Windsurfer rescued after telescope user spotted him in difficulty Private bullet plane revealed Otto Aviation Group LLC Revellers enjoy an illegal rave in Banwen Wales
+Shocking moment Russian Su-27 crosses in front of US B-52 Russian war planes get unnervingly close to American B-52 'Illegal rave' in Banwen South Wales sees crowds dancing in field Dozens of caravans parked on field for Wellingborough horse fair Black Panther star Chadwick Boseman dies after battle with cancer Private bullet plane revealed Otto Aviation Group LLC Girl swept up in the air by kite during Taiwan's festival Impressive duck flies 60mph on the motorway with traffic Windsurfer rescued after telescope user spotted him in difficulty French director colourises footage of a Victorian seaside Million People March gathers in Hyde Park
 Three women were arrested in Brighton following a day of environmental protests organised by Extinction Rebellion The protesters scaled the West Beach cafe on the seafront and were escorted down by specialist officers Extinction Rebellion protesters on Lewes High Street in East Sussex, carry out a 'funeral march' as part of UK-wide protests